 D.2 Peer to Peer Manager Feedback

-- D.2.1 The Services Officer is to facilitate peer to peer manager evaluation - D.2.2 This evaluation should consist of: - a.
-A comment form to be given to each manager to provide feedback to each member of the management team. - b.
-A meeting with each manager individually to discuss their experiences with the management team thus far.
+D.2.1 The Services Officer is to facilitate peer to peer manager evaluation a.
+A comment form to be given to each manager to provide feedback to each member of the management team.